thiagofarage/pomodoro-timer/README.md

 - Circular progress indicator with smooth animations
 - Start, Pause and Reset controls
 - Session counter to track completed pomodoros
-- Clean,modern UI inspired by minimalism design
+- Clean, modern UI inspired by minimalist design
-- Full responsive (works on desktop, tablet and mobile)
+- Fullu responsive (works on desktop, tablet and mobile)
 - Alert notification when session completes

 # What is Pomodoro Timer?